oeloeloel/simple-invader/docs/index.md

 Save the file and look at your DragonRuby window.
 Whenever you change the code and save the file, DragonRuby sees the new code and automatically displays the changes.

-You should see a blank window with the text "This is a DragnRuby Label" displayed in the top left corner.
+You should see a blank window with the text "This is a DragnRuby Label" displayed in the bottom left corner.
 If you don't see it, check that your code is accurately typed and save the file again.

 ![Image](images/first-label.png)